VISITORS'

 BASS (500/1)

-198. It is fitted with a three-piece neck and single tuners - it would
+198. It is fitted with a three-piece neck and single "cats-eye" tuners - it would

-appear that Hofner were moving away from the two-on-a-plate type at
+appear that Hofner had moved away from fitting the two-on-a-plate type to the

 that time (maybe influenced by Selmer's requirements?)
 A beautiful